 Hanging drywall is one of the simpler tasks that takes place over the construction process, and many homeowners or property owners may not be as discerning about your work since minor flaws will be obscured when the final wall cover is completed.
 However, the exception to the rule is finishing gypsum board.
 When you commit to putting on the finish, it needs to be done perfectly.
 However, not all drywall is created equal.
 Depending on the flat paint or coat of joint compound you decide to use, you may need more finish on the drywall.
 To make it easier for all parties to understand, all drywall contractors offer six different levels of finish for a given project.
-So, from levels 0-5, here’s a look at the commercial drywall finishing and the 6 types and the expenses incurred for each.
+From a smooth finish to wall covering and wall texture, finishing drywall can be a little more complicated than you think!
+From levels 0-5, here’s a look at the commercial drywall finishing and the 6 types of drywall finish levels and the expenses incurred for each.

 Where Do Commercial Drywall Finishing Level Standards Come From?

 The standards for each different level of commercial drywall finishing have been created by top trade associations to ensure uniform service.
 However, these do change over time.
 For example, recent changes have been applied to create an industry definition for skim coats and drywall primer to make sure they are consistent with other changes to finishing products.